Camping At The Festival

 Within the general campground, campers have the following options:

 RESTRICTED AREAS – There is NO CAMPING or PARKING in the Entertainment Zone, the Dog Show Zone or under the Electrical Towers.
-The Staff, Performer Rent a Tent and Area Coordinator camping areas will be from the Fitzroy to the Henley buildings.
+Staff, Performer Rent a Tent and Area Coordinator camping areas will be from the Fitzroy to the Henley buildings.
 Camping and vehicle access to this area is restricted.
-Performer and Access Camping will be located behind the grandstand along Flemington Road and camping and vehicle access to this area is restricted to performer, access and entertainment zone vehicle pass holders only.
+Performer and Access Camping will be located behind the grandstand along Flemington Road and camping and vehicle access to this area is restricted to Performer, Access and Entertainment Zone vehicle pass holders only.

-The 2019 Site Map will be available closer to the Festival.
-Please refer to the 2018 Site Map for reference.
+The 2020 Site Map will be available closer to the Festival.
+Please refer to the 2020 site map for reference.

-Camp sites are claimed on a first-in first-served basis.
+Camp sites are claimed on a first in first serve basis.
 The convention is that a site is claimed if there is a tent or caravan on it.
 All campers have equal access to available sites and a bit of give-and-take can save undue stress.
 If you are camping with a group, you should arrive together or bring and erect all the tents for your group.
 Please keep your site area to a minimum.

 CAMPING DOS AND DON’TS: